List of rebellions in China: Taiping Rebellion

 The Taiping Rebellion (1850–1864), usually known in Chinese after the name of the Taiping Heavenly Kingdom (太平天國 (太平天国, Tàipíng Tiānguó)) proclaimed by the rebels, was a rebellion in southern China inspired by a Hakka named Hong Xiuquan, who had claimed that he was the brother of Jesus Christ.
 Most sources put the total deaths at about 20 million, although some claim tolls as high as 50 million.
-Altogether, "some historians have estimated that the combination of natural disasters combined with the political insurrections may have cost on the order of 200 million Chinese lives between 1850–1865."
+Altogether, some historians have estimated that political insurrections such as the rebellion combined with natural disasters may have cost on the order of 200 million Chinese lives between 1850 and 1865.
 The figure is unlikely, as it is approximately half the estimated population of China in 1851.

 Hong Xiuquan gathered his support in a time of considerable turmoil.
 The country had suffered a series of natural disasters, economic problems and defeats at the hands of the Western powers, problems that the ruling Qing dynasty did little to lessen.
 Anti-Qing sentiment was strongest in the south, and it was these disaffected that joined Hong.
 The sect extended into militarism in the 1840s, initially against banditry.
 The persecution of the sect was the spur for the struggle to develop into guerrilla warfare and then into full-blown war.
 The revolt began in Guangxi province.
 In early January 1851, a ten-thousand-strong rebel army routed Qing imperial forces at the town of Jintian in the Jintian Uprising.
 The Qing forces attacked but were driven back.
 In August 1851, Hong declared the establishment of the Taiping Heavenly Kingdom with himself as absolute ruler.
 The revolt spread northwards with great rapidity.
 500,000 Taiping soldiers took Nanjing in March 1853, killing 30,000 Qing soldiers and slaughtering thousands of civilians.
 The city became the movement's capital and was renamed Tianjing (lit.
 "Heavenly Capital"; not to be confused with Tianjin) until its recapture.